sysmatt/imapulator/README.md

 HOST   - IMAP Server
 PASS   - IMAP Password
 FOLDER - IMAP Folder to read from
-SAVEATT- Save all attachments in this (existing) directory
+FLAG   - A flag file, if defined and existing will cause this entry to be checked
-          For each message with attachments, a subdir uuid1 will be created. attachments will be saved in that dir
+         if INI line is mising, entry runs always SAVEATT- Save all attachments in this (existing) directory For each message with attachments, a subdir uuid1 will be created. attachments will be saved in that dir